shiyuent/icarians.space/pages/about.md

 *2017-09-05*  Enrolled in Infrastructure Engineering at Unimelb with Projects ‘RELIABILITY-BASED LIFE CYCLE ASSESSMENT MANAGEMENT OF BRIDGES’

-*2017-05-10*  Reading The Story of the Stone (紅樓夢) again while I was waiting for the COE
+*2017-05-10*  Reading books while I was waiting for the COE

 *2017-03-20* Master Degree Deference on ‘Aero Instability of Long Span Hybrid Suspension and Cable-stayed Bridges’